Killpower: Publication history

-After his initial appearance in Motormouth, Killpower went on to gain a self-titled limited series.
+After his initial appearance in Motormouth, Killpower starred in a self-titled limited series.
 After that, his series and Motormouth's were combined and renamed Motormouth and Killpower, often with Killpower's name appearing handwritten or scrawled below Motormouth's as if an afterthought, possibly as a reference to Motormouth's view of him as being a hanger-on.

-He, along with Motormouth, appeared in Paul Cornell's Captain Britain and MI13 in 2009 and then later in the 2014 Revolutionary War miniseries.
+He, along with Motormouth, appeared in Paul Cornell's Captain Britain and MI13 in 2009, and then later in the 2014 Revolutionary War miniseries.

 Fictional character biography

-Killpower is a genetically engineered super-being made by Gena-Sys Labs, secretly a subsidiary of Mys-Tech.
-He was made by the mad scientist Dr. Oonagh Mullarkey, using both human and animal DNA, as a form of expendable supersoldier, and designed to mature at a rapid rate.
-He was given the name "Julius Mullarkey" by his creator, and by the age of 18 months reached his adult size of 6 ft 8 in and 325 pounds.
-He had a childlike mentality, but was not taught any morals and had no understanding of concepts like the value of human life.
-He took a great interest in guns and other weapons, the bigger the better, but regarded shooting people as a game.
+Killpower is a genetically engineered super-being created by Gena-Sys Labs, a subsidiary of Mys-Tech.
+He was made by the mad scientist Dr. Oonagh Mullarkey using human and animal DNA and was designed as an expendable super-soldier, maturing at a rapid rate.
+He was given the name Julius Mullarkey by his creator, and by the age of 18 months reached his adult size of 6 ft 8 in and 325 pounds.
+Killpower has a childlike mentality, but ias not taught any morals and has no understanding of concepts like the value of human life.

-He was used as an operative of Gena-Sys (and through them, Mys-Tech) until he was sent to recover the missing MOPED (Mind Operated PErsonal Dematerialization) unit and encountered its new owner Motormouth.
-She taught him that killing people was bad... the first he had ever heard of such a notion ...and he broke down crying, thinking of all those he'd killed on his missions.
-When Motormouth was shot in the throat, Julius used his innate mechanical instincts to repair her with technology, giving her a sonic scream as well as integrating the MOPED device into her body.
-Motormouth and Killpower then became traveling partners and adventurers.
-Killpower willingly helped Motormouth accomplish her goals, such as tracking down the creators of the MOPED devices.
-Killpower is one of the few male sidekicks who work with a heroine, such as S.T.R.I.P.E., Ron Stoppable, and Willie Garvin.